deankoch/wxArchive/README.md

-# wx_archive: a database of weather forecasts from RAP/RUC/GFS
+# wxArchive: a database of weather forecasts from RAP/RUC/GFS
 Dean Koch, May 02 2023

 ## Overview